Spending some time exploring the Outback of Australia? Well, you must add a trip to the West MacDonnell Ranges to the list!

 4) Renting a Car in The Outback

 If either doing a day trip from Alice Springs or heading on the Mereenie Loop you will want to rent a car to get you all along the West MacDonnell Ranges.

-However, if you rent directly with Voyages you not only will get some better prices but they will also include unlimited kilometers and possibly free one way rentals.
+However, if you rent directly with Tourism Central Australia you not only will get some better prices but they will also include unlimited kilometers and possibly free one way rentals.

 > Be sure to check out the Uluru Car Rental Guide I have on the site to learn more!

 I completed my West MacDonnell Ranges day trip, and finally returned the car at the Alice Springs Airport.

 5) West MacDonnell Ranges Route

 Below is an itinerary that takes you from Alice Springs to Glen Helen and then back to Alice Springs at day’s end.
 It will be a packed and fun filled day so be sure to start early to fit everything you want into the day.

-1. Depart Alice Springs
+- 1. Depart Alice Springs

-2. Simpsons Gap-> Visit Gap & Cassia Hill Walk Option
+- 2. Simpsons Gap-> Visit Gap & Cassia Hill Walk Option

-3. Standley Chasm-> Visit Chasm & Viewpoint Options
+- 3. Standley Chasm-> Visit Chasm & Viewpoint Options

-4. Ellery Creek Big Hole-> Visit Watering Hole
+- 4. Ellery Creek Big Hole-> Visit Watering Hole

-5. Serpentine Gorge-> Visit Gorge & Climb to Viewpoint Option
+- 5. Serpentine Gorge-> Visit Gorge & Climb to Viewpoint Option

-6. Ochre Pits-> Visit Pits
+- 6. Ochre Pits-> Visit Pits

-7. Ormiston Gorge-> Visit Gorge & Ghost Gum Hike Option
+- 7. Ormiston Gorge-> Visit Gorge & Ghost Gum Hike Option

-8. Glen Helen Gorge-> Visit Gorge
+- 8. Glen Helen Gorge-> Visit Gorge

-9. Back to Alice Springs
+- 9. Drive back to Alice Springs

 » Instead of doing everything in order, you may find it a bit easier to save some places for the way back instead of driving straight from Glen Helen to Alice Springs.
 Either way works!